-- The Title IX Coordinator will consider the factors in Section IV.B.2.b. in reaching a determination as to whether to terminate the Investigation and/or Hearing process.
+- The Complainant informs the Title IX Coordinator in writing that the Complainant desires to withdraw the Formal Complaint or allegations therein. - A Complainant may notify the Title IX Coordinator at any time that the Complainant does not wish to proceed with the Investigation and/or Hearing process.
+If such a request is received, the Title IX Coordinator will inform the Complainant that the University's ability to respond to the allegation may be limited if the allegations are withdrawn. - The Title IX Coordinator will consider the factors in Section IV.B.2.b. in reaching a determination as to whether to terminate the Investigation and/or Hearing process.
 In the event that the Title IX Coordinator determines that the Investigation will continue, the Title IX Coordinator will notify the Complainant of that determination.
 The Title IX Coordinator will include in that notification a statement that the Complainant is not required to participate in the Investigation and/or Hearing process but that the process will continue.
 In the event that the Title IX Coordinator determines that the Investigation will be terminated, both Parties will be notified. - c.
 Referral.
 In the event of dismissal after the Investigation (mandatory or discretionary), the Title IX Coordinator may refer some or all of the matter for consideration under another applicable University policy or procedure, if any. - d.
 Notice of Dismissal after Investigation.
 Upon dismissal, the University shall promptly send a Notice of Dismissal (mandatory or discretionary) and reason(s) for the dismissal simultaneously to the Parties.
 If the matter is being referred to another University procedure because it does not constitute Title IX Prohibited Conduct, but could violate other University policy, that information will be included in the notice as well. - e.
 Right to Appeal Notice of Dismissal.
 The Parties may appeal a Notice of Dismissal.
 Each Party may submit a written appeal of up to 6,000 words in length, which will be shared with the other Party.
-The Parties must submit the appeal by the date determined by the Title IX Office, generally ten calendar days from the receipt of the Notice of Dismissal.
-The appeal is submitted to an External Sexual Harassment/Assault Process Specialist and will be limited to the following grounds: - Were there any procedural irregularities that substantially affected the outcome of the matter to the detriment of the Complainant? - Was there any substantive new evidence that was not available at the time of the decision that could not have been available based on reasonable and diligent inquiry that would substantially affect the outcome of the decision? - Is the decision one that a reasonable person might have made?
+The Parties must submit the appeal bythe date determined by the Title IX Office, generally ten calendar days from the receipt of the Notice of Dismissal.
+The appeal is submitted to an External Sexual Harassment/Assault Process Specialist and will be limited to the following grounds: